Ohio Mock Trial High School Competition

 - Recognize and reward students’ academic and intellectual achievements

-- Purchase a case file (or receive a free copy at the Law & Citizenship Conference)
+- Purchase a case file (or receive a discounted copy when you attend the Law & Citizenship Conference)

 - Submit a complete roster of students